-Since the store is brand new, they have a 10 percent discount to all first-time buyers in the store.
-And every Sunday there’s a 20 percent discount on specific products, though not along with the first-time buyer discount.
+Since the store is brand new, they have a 10 percent discount for all first-time buyers in the store.
+Every Sunday, there’s a 20 percent discount on specific products, though not along with the first-time buyer discount.
 Their smokable products include CBD flower, pre-rolls that come in a two-pack or seven-pack, and multi-flavor vape cartridges using a vape similar to this sweet leaf vape.
-They also carry CBD vape pens including disposable ones so customers don’t have to charge the battery or cope with a fragile cartridge.
+They also carry CBD vape pens, including disposable ones.
+So customers don’t have to charge the battery or cope with a fragile cartridge.

-In the future, they plan to sell hemp cigarettes, more bath salts, and facial masks for skincare as well as roll-on topicals for muscle pain.
+In the future, they plan to sell hemp cigarettes, more bath salts, facial masks for skin care, and roll-on topicals for muscle pain.
 Scarlet Reserve is also starting a subscription box program.
 Those who sign up receive a box every month full of different CBD and hemp products for sleep, anxiety, and other common issues.